radius-project/bicep-types-aws/artifacts/bicep/aws/aws.timestream/default/types.md

 ## AWS.Timestream/DatabaseProperties
 ### Properties
 * **Arn**: string (ReadOnly)
-* **DatabaseName**: string: The name for the database.
+* **DatabaseName**: string (Identifier): The name for the database.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the database name.
 * **KmsKeyId**: string: The KMS key for the database.
 If the KMS key is not specified, the database will be encrypted with a Timestream managed KMS key located in your account.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.